 Improving Treatment in Atherosclerotic Renal Artery Stenosis (ARAS)

-Renal artery stenosis (RAS), most commonly caused by atherosclerosis, has an incidence rate of almost 7 percent in the older adult population.
+Renal artery stenosis (RAS), which is most commonly caused by atherosclerosis, has an incidence rate of almost 7% in the older adult population.

-Patients with atherosclerotic renal artery stenosis (ARAS) have increased risk of development of cardiovascular diseases and progression to end-stage renal failure.
+Patients with atherosclerotic renal artery stenosis (ARAS), also called renovascular disease (RVD), have increased risk of developing cardiovascular disease and progression to end-stage renal failure.

 Therefore, strategies to more effectively preserve kidney function distal to the stenosis are urgently needed.

-Dr. Lerman's Renovascular Disease Lab has been engaged in elucidating mechanisms of renal injury in ARAS for the past two decades.
-The research team has recently focused on different strategies to improve the response to revascularization.
+Our research team has been engaged in elucidating mechanisms of renal injury in ARAS for the past two decades.
+Our recent focus has been on different strategies to improve the response to revascularization.

-The Renovascular Disease Lab has also recently developed and characterized a novel swine model of ARAS and unique physiological imaging techniques that allow study of the single-kidney function and structure, both in vivo and in vitro.
-Even more recently, Dr. Lerman's research team has explored the effect of metabolic syndrome on renal injury in renal artery stenosis.
+We also recently developed and characterized a novel swine model of ARAS and unique physiological imaging techniques that allow study of the single-kidney function and structure, both in vivo and in vitro.
+Even more recently, our team has explored the effect of metabolic syndrome on renal injury in renal artery stenosis.

 - Mitochondria-targeted drugs